Presidency of George Washington: Tours

 Washington made three major tours around the country.
 The first was to New England (1789), the second to Rhode Island and New York City (1790), and the third to the Southern states of Maryland, Virginia, Georgia, North Carolina, and South Carolina (1791).
 His main goals were to educate himself about "the principal character and internal circumstances" of the different regions of the country, as well as meet "well-informed persons, who might give him useful information and advice on political subjects."

 Because he was himself from the South, Washington decided to visit the Northern states first.
 After Congress went into recess in September 1789, Washington traveled to New England, making his first stop in New Haven, Connecticut.
 Washington then traveled to Boston, where a large crowd greeted him.
 From Boston, Washington traveled north, stopping in Marblehead and Salem, Massachusetts.
 About a week after arriving in Boston, he traveled north to Portsmouth, New Hampshire, and circled back to New York, stopping in Waltham and Lexington.
 The trip was a success, serving to consolidate his popularity and improve his health.
 During his time in New England, Washington inspected possible sites for roads and canals and observed textile mills.
 After Rhode Island ratified the Constitution in 1790, Washington promptly took another tour to visit it.
 Along with Jefferson and New York governor George Clinton, he first stopped in Newport, Rhode Island, then traveled to Providence, Rhode Island.

 In 1791, Washington toured the South, largely to promote national unity amid uproar over Hamilton's economic plan and slavery.
 The trip began on March 20, 1791, when Washington and a small group of aides began sailing down the Severn River.
 After sailing through a large storm, they arrived in Annapolis.
 From Annapolis they traveled to Mount Vernon, and from there to Colchester, Virginia, to Richmond, Virginia.
-After leaving Richmond, they went to Petersburg, then Emporia, Virginia.
+After leaving Richmond, they went to Petersburg, then Greensville, Virginia.
 They left Virginia and went to Craven County, North Carolina, then New Bern.
 The group's last stop in North Carolina was Wilmington, after which they traveled to Georgetown, South Carolina, subsequently stopping in Charleston.
 Washington had never traveled south of North Carolina before 1791, and he was warmly received in Charleston.
 After South Carolina, Washington and his party arrived in Georgia, going to (among others) Augusta.
-In late May, the group turned around, stopping at many Revolutionary War battle sites.
+In late May, the group turned around, stopping at many Revolutionary War battle sites and the Moravian community at Salem, North Carolina.
 On June 11, 1791, they arrived back at Mount Vernon.
+Washington's Southern tour also included two stops at the location of the Federal City to negotiate purchase of land and survey the site.